Pain & Injury · 足

 • Being overweight, which puts additional pressure on the feet

-At Korean Acupuncture & Wellness, we offer personalized treatment plans to relieve pain, reduce inflammation, and restore your foot's function.
+At Korean Acupuncture & Wellness, we build the treatment plan around your foot, with the aim of easing the pain, settling the inflammation, and getting you walking normally again.
 Electroacupuncture treatment loosens the thickened fascia and contracted muscles that is the root cause of the pain.
 Cupping therapy also helps induce circulation to the area and encourage capillary vessel growth so as to help the natural healing mechanism of the body.
 While plantar fasciitis cases vary greatly in severity, the prognosis is generally excellent for recovery following a 5-session treatment plan.

 From the clinic